geoserver/geoserver/doc/en/user/source/webadmin/data/layergroups.rst

 Remove a Layer Group
 --------------------

-To remove a layer group, click the check box next to the layer group.
-Multiple layer groups can be selected for batch removal.
-Click the :guilabel:`remove selected layer group(s)` link.
+To remove a layer group, select it by clicking the checkbox next to the layer group.
+Multiple layer groups can be selected, or all can be selected by clicking the checkbox in the header.
+Click the :guilabel:`Remove selected layer group(s)` link.
 You will be asked to confirm or cancel the deletion.
-Selecting :guilabel:`OK` successfully removes the layer group.
+Selecting :guilabel:`OK` removes the selected layer group(s).

 .. figure:: ../images/data_layergroups_delete.png
    :align: center